 - Politician: I have spent a few years being active in politics (Danish Pirate Party in leadership roles and the offspring Teknologipartiet [Danish only]).

 We might also add: programmer (my actual job) and geneticist (also my job).
 The reason I stress these various titles less now, is simply that most people who self-describe this way tend to be cranks, thus making it a signal of crackpottery and preventing true positives from easily describing themselves.
+For that reason, I generally use somewhat more vague like “sciency person with diverse interests”.

 On his forum OpenPsych, Kirkegaard has doxed users who disagree with him or criticize his pseudojournals; posting their private sign-up emails and IP-addresses, even including geographical location of their IPs.